Tessa’s Recipe Rundown

 What Type of Cocoa Powder is Best For German Chocolate Cookies?

 I recommend using Dutch-process cocoa for these cookies.
 It can be difficult to source in grocery stores, but it can be purchased easily online.
-My favorite brands of Dutch-process cocoa powder are E. Guittard, Penzey’s, Bensdorp, or Valrhona.
+My favorite brands of Dutch-process cocoa powder are E. Guittard, Penzey’s, or Valrhona.

 Why Use Dutch-Processed Cocoa Powder?

 I recommend using Dutch-process cocoa because it provides a deep color, more moisture, and a flavor that I think complements the sweet coconut topping perfectly.
 Dutch-process cocoa has more fat than most grocery store natural/unsweetened cocoa powder products, which is what we want for flavor and moisture in this specific recipe.
+You can learn more about the differences between Dutch-processed and natural cocoa powders here.

-If you must use natural cocoa powder, go ahead.
+If you must use natural (aka unsweetened) cocoa powder, you can use the same amount here, no adjustments needed.
 Just note your German Chocolate Cookies may be lighter in color and slightly drier in texture.
-You can learn more about the differences between cocoa powders here.

 What Baking Sheet is Best for German Chocolate Cookies?

 A light-colored aluminum half-sheet pan is my favorite for baking cookies.
-Avoid dark nonstick pans altogether, they brown too much and may burn the bottoms of your cookies.
+Avoid dark nonstick pans as they brown too quickly and may burn the bottoms of your cookies.
 This is particularly important for dark-colored cookies like these German Chocolate Cookies, as it can be harder to tell visually when these are done baking.
-The below photo features cookies from the same exact batch of dough, baked for the same amount of time at the same temperature.
-The only difference was the baking pan!

 Why Use a Cookie Scoop?